Calpurniax/Calpurniax/README.md

 ### Some info
 - I'm learning C#
-- Working on improve our Adalab Team Projects
+- Working on improve our Adalab Team Projects and consolidate what I've learnt
 - Pronouns: she/her

 ### Fun facts about me: